 - Students write a lot—taking notes, brainstorming, revising, and drafting new writing.
 They’ll learn and practice new techniques for reading, developing arguments, researching, and editing.
 There’s a lot of conversation and plenty of time to answer questions along the way.

-- In the last 10 minutes, students write a session record with their consultant—they’ll get a copy, which will help them remember what they learned, how they learned it, and how they can practice it in future writing.
+- During the last 10 minutes, students write a session record with their consultant—they’ll get a copy, which will help them remember what they learned, how they learned it, and how they can practice it in future writing.
 If they give us your email address, we can also send a copy to you.

 What doesn’t happen during a Writing Center consultation?

-- Consultants will not edit, proofread, or otherwise re-write student’s work.
+- Consultants will not edit, proofread, or otherwise re-write a student’s work.
 They will happily help students develop editing and revision skills, though!

 I am concerned about a student’s writing or language skills.
 What should I do?